MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/linux-setup.md

 - OpenSUSE 13.2
 - CentOS 7

-Note that libraries and samples have been successfully compiled on Windows and OSX as well, but these are not fully supported at this time.
+Libraries and samples have been successfully compiled on Windows and OSX as well, but these are not fully supported at this time.

 ## How to build and use

-Two guidance topis for this SDK are hosted on Github for basic SDK build and usage guidance.
+Two guidance topics for this SDK are hosted on Github for basic SDK build and usage guidance.

 - [How to build libs and sample apps](https://github.com/AzureAD/rms-sdk-for-cpp/blob/master/docs/how_to_build_it.md)
 - [How to install and use app on user systems](https://github.com/AzureAD/rms-sdk-for-cpp/blob/master/docs/how_to_use_it.md)